aplteam/Tester2/README.md

 In such cases `Initial` should return a 0 indicating failure.
 Also, part of the initialization might have been carried out, and a function `Cleanup` (discussed in a second) might get rid of any left-overs.

 If the function is monadic then a reference pointing to the parameter space is passed as the right argument.
 By checking this parameter space `Initial` can, for example, find out whether the `batchFlag` is set or not.

+You may also put a variable inside that namespace which can later be referenced by the `Cleanup` function.
+However, in order to avoid name clashes you are advised to start the names of such variables with a `⍙` or a `∆` character.

 Use `Initial` to create stuff that's needed by **all** test cases, or tell the user something important (only if the batch flag is false of course).

+Note that you can have separate [`Initial` functions for specific or all groups](#Initialisation for groups).
+Use this to initialize stuff that is only needed for a certain group, like a database connection etc.

+When everything else has been done then `Tester2` looks for a function `Cleanup` in the hosting nanmespace.
+If there is such a function it will be executed.

 ### Finally: running the test cases

-Now the test cases are executed one by one.
+Now the test cases are executed one by one, or if groups are defiend, one group after the other.

+#### Initialisation for groups

+You can have initialisation functions for groups.
+It's recognzied by naming convention: for a group `foo` the function's name must be `Initial_foo`.

+The rules are exactly the same as for the [global `Initial` function](#Initialisation and cleaning up) although the consequences are different:

+When `Initial_foo` returns a Boolean and that is a zero, then no test function belonging to the group `foo` will be executed but `Tester2` will carry on executing other test cases.

+#### Cleaning up for groups

+You can have clean-up functions for groups.
+It's recognzied by naming convention: for a group `foo` the function's name must be `Cleanup_foo`.

+The rules are exactly the same as for the [global `Cleanup` function](#Initialisation and cleaning up).

 ### Tidying up: `CleanUp`{#cleanUp}

 After the last test case was executed the `Run*` function checks whether there is a function `Cleanup` in the namespace hosting your test cases.
 If that's the case then this function is executed.
 Such a function must be a niladic, no-result returning function.

+Any `Cleanup` function should either return a shy result --- which will be inored --- or no result at all.
+It might accept a right argument, but this is optional: it might as well be niladic.
+If it _does_ accept a right argument it will get the parameter namespace passed.

 ### INI file again